 - Talking to someone you find attractive

-- Avoidance behaviors: When you stay away from situations that make you anxious.
+- Avoidance behaviors: when you stay away from situations that make you anxious.
 For example, you might turn down opportunities to give presentations at work.

-Tips for people with Social AnxietyHere are some CBT-based tips for dealing with social anxiety in the moment:
+Tips for people with Social AnxietyHere are some CBT-based tips for dealing with anxiety in the moment:

 - Remember everyone is self-conscious.
 Social anxiety is common, and many people experience it.
 If you’re at a party and feel really anxious about introducing yourself to new people, remember that other people might feel the same way.